MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 ## How to change and adapt styles:

-Press CTRL-ALT-1 to deactivate and activate styling
+Enter 1+BACKSPACE to deactivate and activate styling
 The program can iterate over all styles provided in the artistic style tansfer model dir (-s) and in corresponding subdirs.
-Press CTRL-ALT-2 to load the previous style
+Enter 2+BACKSPACE to load the previous style
-Press CTRL-ALT-3 to load the next style
+Enter 3+BACKSPACE to load the next style
 Some style models achieve better results if the styled image is smaller or larger.
 This does not change the video output size.
-Press CTRL-ALT-4 to decrease the scale factor of the model input.
+Enter 4+BACKSPACE to decrease the scale factor of the model input.
 This will increase the frame rate.
-Press CTRL-ALT-5 to increase the scale factor of the model input This will decrease the frame rate.
+Enter 5+BACKSPACE to increase the scale factor of the model input This will decrease the frame rate.
+Enter 6+BACKSPACE to decrease the noise suppression factor.
+This might lead to annoying noise.
+Enter 7+BACKSPACE to increase the noise suppression factor.
+This might lead to blurred faces.
 Please CTRL-c to exit

 ## How to add new styles